Dear John (2010 film): Plot

-In 2003 after being shot in Afghanistan, John is encouraged to return home but he re-enlists for a second time.
+In 2003, after being shot in Afghanistan, John is encouraged to return home but he re-enlists for a second time.
 Four more years pass, and John is informed that his father has had a stroke, and is sent home to be with him.
-In the hospital, John reads a letter to his father that he wrote for him; John's voice-over at the beginning of the film was from this letter, in which he told his father that the first thing to cross his mind after he was shot was coins, and the last thing to cross his mind before he lost consciousness was his dad.
+In the hospital, John reads a letter that he wrote to him; John's voice-over at the beginning of the film was from this letter, in which he tells him that the first thing to cross his mind after he was shot was coins, and the last thing before he lost consciousness was his dad.
 Soon afterward, his father dies.

-After the funeral, John visits Savannah and learns that the man she married was Tim, abandoning her dream of a riding camp for autistic kids because of Tim's fight against Lymphoma.
+After the funeral, John visits Savannah and learns that the man she married was Tim, abandoning her dream of a riding camp for autistic kids because of Tim's lymphoma.
 Savannah takes John to the hospital to see him; Tim tells John that Savannah still loves John.
 Back at the house, John and Savannah enjoy a quiet evening together, and are tempted to pick up where they left off years earlier, but do not go through with their feelings.
-John says goodbye to Savannah and leaves, but is distraught.
+John says goodbye to Savannah and leaves, distraught.

-John sells his father's coin collection (except the valuable mule coin that he found with his father years ago) in order to raise money to help with Tim's cancer treatment, then he returns to the military, carrying the mule coin with him as a good luck charm.
+John sells his father's coin collection (except the valuable mule coin that he found with his father years ago) to raise money to help with Tim's cancer treatment, then he returns to the military, carrying the mule coin with him as a good luck charm.
 He receives a final letter from Savannah telling him that they received an anonymous donation but Tim died from his illness after only two months of treatment.

 Months later, John, now a civilian, eventually returns home; while in town one day while parking his bike, he sees Savannah at a coffee shop.
-They reunite and share a hug.
+They reunite and embrace.